 OK, let’s do more documentation.
 But …

-Traditionally, companies use document management system such as Alfresco, Sharepoint etc. to manage their knowledge, and later on, find out that they don’t really work.
+Traditionally, companies use document management system such as Alfresco, Sharepoint etc. to manage their knowledge, and later on, find out that they don’t work.
 Good documentation requires a tremendous amount of effort and resources.
 But when a user needs one piece of information for a specific issue, it is very hard to find it in the sea of documents.
-And in today’s fast-changing world, documents go outdated really really quickly.
+And in today’s fast-changing world, documents go outdated very quickly.

 We have been using the wrong tool.
 No wonder …